 The C1 Olympus is known to be one of the top vacuum for tile floors, and comes with a standard FiberTeQ floor tool that enables you to attend your low pile carpets, rugs, and any smooth floor – tiles are included.
 This tool allows you to quickly change the modes from the carpet to floor with the help of a toggle switch.
 It has a telescopic stainless steel rod and an extended electricity supply cord which you can automatically rewind for a radius not less than 29.5 feet.
 It is not fair to leave out the other accessories in the device.
 You can use the cleaner to work on the corners and upholstery thanks to the Varioclip that has a dusting brush, an upholstery tool, and a crevice nozzle.
 The air clean filtration helps get out dust particles up to 99%.

 Dyson V6 Absolute Cord-free Vacuum

-The second on the list is one of the best vacuum for tile floors you can find.
+The second on the list is one of the good vacuum for tile floors you can find on the market.
 Features include:

 - Two cleaner heads

 - HEPA filtration enabled

 The Dyson V6 cordless vacuum comes equipped with two well-engineered cleaner heads to attend to the hard floors and your carpet too.
 There is a soft roller that removes fine dust and quick-to-remove debris.
 The other part, direct drive cleaner, provides 75% more power than the vacuum.
 For allergens removal and cleaner air in the room, HEPA filtration will do that for you.
 Batteries are only used when cleaning which is a power savior, but you get a maximum of 20 minutes suctioning.
 The tools fit directly to the machine, but it has a hand-held mode for handheld cleaning purpose.
 There is nothing to unravel or drag; you simply need to clean whenever you need to.